How to Use Phenotyping to Guide Management of Food Allergy

 • Understanding the definition and application of clinical phenotypes

-• Identify biomarkers present in allergic inflammation
+• Identifying biomarkers present in allergic inflammation

 Why it matters: